uic-library/Python_Intro/_episodes/00-setup.md

 > 3) Go to the command prompt/terminal and navigate to the filder where the file is saved.
 > 4) type python3 "name of the file".py

+{% endcomment %}

 ### Launching Jupyter on Anaconda
 We can use Anaconda Navigator to access Jupyter and other tools(pyCharm etc) provided in Anaconda.

 __For Windows Users:__
-1) Click Start
+1. Click Start
-2) Search and select Anaconda Navigator from the menu.
+2. Search and select Anaconda Navigator from the menu.
-3) Once the Navigator opens up.
+3. Once the Navigator opens up.
 Select Jupyter Notebook from the tools available.
-4) Jupyter will open up on a new tab in the browser.
+4. Jupyter will open up on a new tab in the browser.
-5) Navigate to the required destination.
+5. Navigate to the required destination.
-6) Click on new - > Notebook
+6. Click on new - > Notebook
-7) The script file opens up.
+7. The script file opens up.

 __For Mac Users:__
-1) Click Launchpad and select Anaconda Navigator.
+1. Click Launchpad and select Anaconda Navigator.
 Or, use Cmd+Space to open Spotlight Search and type “Navigator” to open the program.
-2) Once the Navigator opens up.
+2. Once the Navigator opens up.
 Select Jupyter Notebook from the tools available.
-4) Jupyter will open up on a new tab in the browser.
+3. Jupyter will open up on a new tab in the browser.
-5) Navigate to the required destination.
+4. Navigate to the required destination.
-6) Click on new - > Notebook
+5. Click on new - > Notebook
-7) The script file opens up.
+6. The script file opens up.